Nectunia/PropertyInterface/README.md

 * Unity Player settings/Scripting Runtim Version => .NET 4.X

 ### Wiki
-Everything you need to know about this asset can be found in the wiki : https://github.com/Nectunia/PropertyInterface/wiki
+Everything you need to know about this asset can be found in the [wiki](https://github.com/Nectunia/PropertyInterface/wiki)

 ### Lets see what this asset can do for you.